Alexander-T-Moss/AERIS/README.md

 <br/>

 ## ⚙️ More Information ⚙️
-Interested in this project?
+Interested in this project or building an Aeris unit?
 Visit the [official documentation](https://aeris-docs.xyz) site for more info.